BunsDev/ccip-mode/README.md

 cast call <PROGRAMMABLE_TOKEN_TRANSFERS_ADDRESS_ON_DESTINATION_BLOCKCHAIN> "getLastReceivedMessageDetails()" --rpc-url ethereumSepolia
 ```

-### Example 5 - Send & Receive Cross-Chain Messages and Pay with Native Coins
+### MessageSender: Send & Receive Cross-Chain Messages and Pay with Native Coins

 To send simple Text Cross-Chain Messages and pay for CCIP fees in Native Tokens, follow the next steps: